-- Staff should not use physical intervention or the threat of physical intervention, to manage a child's behaviour unless it is necessary to use "reasonable force in order to prevent children from injuring themselves or others or damage property" (EYFS). - If "reasonable force" has been used for any of the reasons shown above, parents are to be informed on the same day that it occurs.
-The intervention will be recorded as soon as possible within the child's file, which states clearly when and how parents were informed. - Corporal (physical) punishment of any kind should never be used or threatened which could adversely affect a child's well-being.
+- Staff should not use physical intervention or the threat of physical intervention, to manage a child's behaviour unless it is necessary to use 'reasonable force in order to prevent children from injuring themselves or others or damage property '(EYFS).' - If 'reasonable force' has been used for any of the reasons shown above, parents are to be informed on the same day that it occurs.
+The intervention will be recorded as soon as possible within the child's file, which states clearly when and how parents were informed. - Corporal (physical) punishment of any kind should never be used or threatened.